 - No specific treatment, but people with severe POW virus illnesses often need to be hospitalized to receive respiratory support, intravenous fluids, or medications to reduce swelling in the brain.

 What to do if you’re bitten by a tick

 - Don’t panic.
-A tick bite is not going to kill you and it is more than likely that you have not acquired a tick-borne disease.
+It is more than likely that you have not acquired a tick-borne disease.

 - Get out the tweezers.
 Remove the tick promptly by carefully going under its head and pulling it out by the mouth, being mindful not to squeeze the body of the tick.

 - Tick check.
 If you’ve found one tick, there could be more.
 Carefully check the rest of your body to make sure there are no other ticks.

 - Monitor your health.
 Do you need to see a doctor?
 First you should monitor your health and watch for any symptoms of tick-borne diseases, specifically an expanding rash that may look like a circle or bull’s eye, as well as fever or flu-like symptoms.
 If you notice any of these symptoms, seek out medical attention.
 If you know the tick has been embedded for more than 24 hours, remove it immediately as directed above, then call your provider and they will determine whether preventative treatment is appropriate.